00Markus0/Crypto-Answer/README.md

 4. Open our website under: "https://crypto-answer-il2.anvil.app/"
 5. Type in any question about cryptocurrency and click "ASK"

 **Using our website requires having the colab notebook connected to it at all times**.
 If no notebook is connected an error will appear.
+It is also not possible to have two notebooks connected to the server at one time.

 ## Tools ##